bitArtisan1/Revume-Auto-Resume-Downloads-Chrome-Extension/README.md

 # Revume - Auto Resume Downloads

-Revume is a powerful Chrome extension that enhances your download experience by providing advanced features to ensure you never miss a download, even when you're away, facing connectivity issues, or want to manage your downloads manually.
+Revume is a useful Chrome extension that enhances your download experience by providing advanced features to ensure you never miss a download, even when you're away, facing connectivity issues, or want to manage your downloads automatically.
 With a sleek and user-friendly interface, Revume makes managing downloads a breeze.

 ## Features